-Singspiel in two parts, in two acts, in Hungarian, with Hungarian and English surtitles
+Singspiel in two acts, in German and Hungarian, with Hungarian, English, and same-language subtitles

 Premiere: April 12, 2014